-De Montfort University and Nottingham Trent University are undertaking an associated three-year research project into the positive ways prisoners are creative.
-The research is interested in how art and creativity help prisoners’ wellbeing and how they resettle back into the community.
+This exhibition was created by prisoners at HMP Leicester, HMP Stocken and other regional prisons as well as those serving community sentence as a part of the Unlocked three-year programme.
+This was the second of three annual exhibitions.
+Soft Touch Arts has worked with prisoners and offenders on behalf of the Leicestershire Partnership NHS Trust.
+De Montfort University and Nottingham Trent University are undertaking an associated research project into the positive ways prisoners are creative.
+The research is interested in how art helps prisoners wellbeing and how they resettle back into the community.